Baku–Tbilisi–Kars railway: Freight

 By November 2019, the line had carried 275,000 tonnes of freight, according to Turkey's transport and infrastructure minister.
 Three trains a week run between Turkey and Kazakhstan, and block container train services between China and Turkey are run once a week.
 The BTK line is also increasingly used for north-south links: a Memorandum of Understanding on Co-operation on the BTK Railway Route, signed by Azerbaijan, Russia and Turkey in May 2019, notably aims to increase exchanges between Turkey and Russia to 6 million tonnes.

-The first freight train to travel from China (Xian) to Europe (Prague) via the BTK line and Istanbul's Marmaray Tunnel under the Bosphorus arrived in Prague on 6 November 2019.
+The first freight train to travel from China (Xi'an) to Europe (Prague) via the BTK line and Istanbul's Marmaray Tunnel under the Bosphorus arrived in Prague on 6 November 2019.
 Travelling at an average speed of 40km/h, the China Railway Express will link Western China and Central Europe in just 18 days.
 In volume, the 42 cars of the train could transport the equivalent of 96.5 TEU (or 0.4% of the capacity of a Gülsün-class container ship, once the world's largest container ship).

 Passengers

-Passenger services were scheduled to start in August 2019, but have not started as of 2023, with no announced date.
+Passenger services were scheduled to start in August 2019, but have not started in 2025, though 95% complete, with no announced date.